Foraging laws in the UK

 You are allowed to gather from any wild plant as long as the following criteria are met:

-You are allowed to be on the land, which includes public ground such as parks and canals, or you have access due to a public right of way,or have permission to access the land from whoever owns it.
+You are allowed to be on the land, which includes public grounds such as parks and canals, or you have access due to a public right of way, or have permission to access the land from whoever owns it.

 You are not using anything you take for commercial purposes, which includes making and selling your own jam.
 As long as what you’re taking is for your own personal use, you can forage as much as you like, with a few exceptions though, such as local limits imposed.
-For example on my favourite cockle gathering beach in Wales the limit is 1kg per person per day, though limits like this are rare and never apply to things like mushrooms and berries.
+For example, on my favorite cockle-gathering beach in Wales, the limit is 1kg per person per day, though limits like this are rare and never apply to things like mushrooms and berries.

-Some more usueful link about the legality of foraging in the UK
+Some more useful links about the legality of foraging in the UK